un-ts/eslint-plugin-import-x/docs/rules/no-unused-modules.md

 - individual exports not being statically `import`ed or `require`ed from other modules in the same project
 - dynamic imports are supported if argument is a literal string

+> [!IMPORTANT]
+> This rule is only compatible with legacy configs.
+If you make use of the new flat config, either do not enable this rule, or provide a legacy eslintrc config at the same time together for this rule to be functional.

 ## Rule Details

 ### Usage